S-tella/Sequencer2D/README.md

 # Sequencer2D
-project of Vit using BiLSTM2D instead of self attention
+project of Vit using BiLSTM2D instead of self attention , all the project was trained over cifar10 dataset

 In this repo there are 4 main Jupiter notebook files,  with the implementation of a vision transformer architecture  that use Bilstm2d instead of self attention.